 CRISPR Therapeutics AG (CRSP) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from CRSP as it approaches its next earnings release.
-The company is expected to report EPS of $4.19, up 422.31% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $678.05 million, up 1695012.5% from the year-ago period.
+Wall Street will be looking for positivity from CRSP as it approaches its next earnings report date.
+On that day, CRSP is projected to report earnings of $4.19 per share, which would represent year-over-year growth of 422.31%.
+Meanwhile, our latest consensus estimate is calling for revenue of $678.05 million, up 1695012.5% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.66 per share and revenue of $570.12 million, which would represent changes of +112.48% and +79194.43%, respectively, from the prior year.

 Any recent changes to analyst estimates for CRSP should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 3.12% higher within the past month.
-CRSP is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.12% higher.
+CRSP currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, CRSP is currently trading at a Forward P/E ratio of 175.19.
-Its industry sports an average Forward P/E of 20.02, so we one might conclude that CRSP is trading at a premium comparatively.
+Valuation is also important, so investors should note that CRSP has a Forward P/E ratio of 180.33 right now.
+For comparison, its industry has an average Forward P/E of 24.22, which means CRSP is trading at a premium to the group.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 201, which puts it in the bottom 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 212, putting it in the bottom 17% of all 250+ industries.

+To follow CRSP in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report